 Increased stability of the sports floor means lower maintenance costs with a higher life expectancy plus consistent sports performance such as high indentation resistance and surface evenness.

-DYNAMIK Sydney and London Area Elastic Sprung Systems
+DYNAMIK Komfort Plus and Flexi-Beam Plus Area Elastic Sprung Systems

-The DYNAMIK Sydney and DYNAMIK London systems are ideally suited to accommodate a solid (non-foam backed) synthetic surface finish.
+The DYNAMIK Komfort Plus and DYNAMIK Flexi-Beam Plus systems are ideally suited to accommodate a solid (non-foam backed) synthetic surface finish.
 The choice of system will depend on individual site conditions.
-Principally the DYNAMIK Sydney system is ideal for refurbishments where a level slab exists, whereas we would recommend our DYNAMIK London system on new build projects where a levelling screed can be omitted.
+Principally the DYNAMIK Komfort Plus system is ideal for refurbishments where a level slab exists, whereas we would recommend our DYNAMIK Flexi-Beam Plus system on new build projects where a levelling screed can be omitted.
 The system can be packed and levelled directly off the structural slab and is also ideal where underfloor heating is to be incorporated within the floor void.

 Both timber and synthetic sports floor finishes have a place in the market and we install both, but we would advise that people make an informed choice and we hope that this information sheet assists that process.
 DYNAMIK offer free site surveys and no obligation quotations.

 All sprung systems are fully warranted for 25 years and have an average life expectancy in excess of 35 years.